 This presentation is intended to clarify specific requirements concerning the IEP process to parents, local educational agencies, service providers, and other stakeholders so that all involved in the education of students with disabilities have access to key information about the IEP process and related activities.

 The presentation is divided into five modules to allow flexibility in the use and delivery of this information.
 The CDE encourages interested individuals and groups to determine the most effective way to present this information based on the needs of each audience.
 It may be appropriate to use only selected modules that address the interests of some groups.
-However, the CDE encourages individuals and groups who are directly involved in IEP development, particularly LEA employees, to view all five modules.
+However, the CDE encourages individuals and groups who are directly involved in IEP development, particularly local educational agencies (LEA) employees, to view all five modules.

 This first module provides information on how recent changes in California law have affected the IEP development process.